RikuVan/redux-machine-middleware/README.md

           }
         ],
         // if 'IDLE' is the next state called with transtionTo, 'before' or 'after' hooks will be called
+        // It is IMPORTANT to notice that this is different logic that for autoTransitions
+        // the hooks there happen round the departing state and here around the arriving state
         after: ({getState, dispatch, action}) => announceShutdown(action)
       },
       validTransitions: ['RUNNING']